CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/SETUP/README.md

     firebase login:ci
     ```

-    Save the created token for a following next step!
+    Save the created token for a following step!

 1. Create a GitHub Personal Access Token.